maxton4life/Python4DevOps/README.md

 # Python4DevOps
 ---

-This repository contains my personal learning on python exclusively for devops.
+This repository contains my life learning Python exclusively for devops.

 **Why Python?**
-I am using python to learn devops practices because it's the most widely used   language to
+I am using Python to learn devops practices because it's the most widely used language to

-automate tasks that are repeatable.
+automate repeatable tasks

-I used chat gpt to make a roadmap on python for DevOps 👉 [chatgpt](https://www.chat.openai.com).
+I used chat goget myto getadmap on Python for DevOps 👉 [chatgpt](https://www.chat.openai.com).

-I will be covering all these 👇 to have a good grasps of the python programming language for devops
+I will be covering all these 👇 to have a good grasp of the Python programming language for devops

  Here's a roadmap outlining the key steps to learn Python for a DevOps role: